 , a close friend of E. Nesbit's.
 See more

 When the toy train blows up we see the dog running out of the house into the bushes on a clearly spring or summer's day.
 However, it is supposed to be at Christmas time.
 The next time we have an outdoor shot, it is snowing heavily.
 See more

 If you say 'I dare say' once more I shall have hysterics, I dare say.

 As the end credit captions are displayed the shot tracks towards a steam locomotive, in front of which are gathered the principal cast.
 They are surrounded by extras portraying local townspeople, who wave and say goodbye to the audience.
 All the while, Jenny Agutter is preoccupied with writing something on a slate.
 As the camera reaches her, she holds it up to display the words "The End".
 See more

-Performed by Perks at the birthday party See more
+Performed by Cook and the children See more